Scale and Weyl Invariance in Einstein-Cartan Gravity: Conclusions

 Fig.~\ref{fig:table} summarizes our study of Einstein-Cartan gravity with a nonminimally coupled scalar field.
 The most general theory contains all terms compatible with the conditions listed in Sec.~\ref{ssec:criteria}.
 One way to reduce the freedom was explored in~\cite{Shaposhnikov:2020frq} where a subclass containing only the Holst and Nieh-Yan terms was studied.
 Further limits of the latter theory are the models of Palatini gravity and General Relativity in the commonly-used metric formulation.
 As discussed, Weyl invariance provides another way of constraining the action.
 On this route, one can obtain other interesting limiting cases, including the Weyl-invariant analog of the Palatini model.

-Although we have not discussed the inclusion of fermions and gauge fields here, it is straightforward to do so, by generalizing the findings of~\cite{matter_matters}.
-Let us simply mention that the metric version of the theory will contain a number of higher-dimensional operators describing interactions between the fields and the vector, axial fermionic as well as gauge scalar currents.
-Especially the case of chiral symmetry can be potentially interesting, since it is anomalous.
-In turn, this may give rise to interesting effects if communicated to the rest of the theory.
+Finally, we saw that the inclusion of fermions results in the metric version of the theory containing a number of higher-dimensional operators describing interactions between the fields and the vector and axial fermionic currents.
+In large parameter ranges, these additional terms do not influence the dynamics of scalar fields.